Antisemitism Training for

 Clients we've worked with

-22 organisations in the UK
+22 organisations across the UK

-Creating workplaces where Jewish Identity belongs.
+Creating workplaces where Jewish identity is understood, respected, and supported.

 Services